huggingface/huggingface_hub/docs/source/en/guides/download.md

 /home/wauplin/.cache/huggingface/hub/models--gpt2/snapshots/11c5a3d5811f50298f278a704980280950aedb10
 ```

-If you want to silent the progress bars and potential warnings, use the `--quiet` option.
+If you want to silence the progress bars and potential warnings, use the `--quiet` option.
 This can prove useful if you
-want to pipe the output to another command in a script.
+want to pass the output to another command in a script.

 ```bash
 >>> huggingface-cli download gpt2 config.json model.safetensors
 /home/wauplin/.cache/huggingface/hub/models--gpt2/snapshots/11c5a3d5811f50298f278a704980280950aedb10
 ```

-By default, files will be downloaded to the cache directory defined by `HF_HOME` environment variable (or `~/.cache/huggingface/hub` if unset).
+By default, files are downloaded to the cache directory defined by `HF_HOME` environment variable (or `~/.cache/huggingface/hub` if not specified).
 You
 can override this by using the `--cache-dir` option:

 ```bash